My Brilliant Brother Paddy

 About two or three weeks ago, a friend of mine named Dennis Makhandia shared with me a video clip on Whatsapp.
 At first, I ignored it because I don't like watching videos on social media; I prefer going through information in text format.
 But two or three days after Makhandia shared the video clip with me, I decided to view it, albeit briefly, just so that he wouldn't think I had declined to view the video.

 And wow!
 The video clip turned out to be about my immediate elder brother Paddy.
 It spoke of his prowess in playing the piano and how he graduated from the University of Nairobi with three degrees: a BSc. in Anatomy in 2008, an MBChB in Medicine & Surgery in 2011 and an MBA, also in 2011.
-As the narrator of the video clip continued waxing lyrical about Paddy's exemplary achievements, she said, "At only 34 years of age, [Paddy] is now the CEO of Jubilee Insurance-Kenya."
+As the narrator of the video clip continued waxing lyrical about Paddy's exemplary achievements, she said, "At only 34 years of age, [Paddy] is now the CEO of Jubilee Health Insurance."

 I felt proud of Paddy to see him being spoken highly of in a video clip that was making rounds on social media.
 And later on, I couldn't help reflecting on Paddy's life and the humble beginnings he has had to overcome.